 holidays.
 Eviction actions must be served at least five (5) days

 prior to the return date, excluding weekends and holidays.

 cannot be personally served?

 If, after reasonable diligence, the defendant cannot be served

-by mail, personal service or substitute service, then service may be
+by personal service or substitute service, then service may be

-publication shall be published for one week in a newspaper where the
+publication shall be published for one insertion where the

 defendant resides or is likely to see the publication.
 Plaintiff must